-ELECTRONIC DATA A TRANSFER CONSENT FORM
+ELECTRONIC DATA T RANSFER CONSENT FORM

-Project Name: JOLIET JUNIOR COLLEGE - BUILI 1215 HOUBOLT ROAD, BUILDING JOLIET, ILLINOIS 60431
+Project Name: BUILDING T BOLIER REPLACEMENT 1215 HOUBOLT ROAD JOLIET, ILLINOIS 60431 15 HOUBOLT ROAD

-Project No.: 19-292-1279
+Project No.: 23-292-1508

 Owner: JOLIET JUNIOR COLLEGE

 Your Work:

-request and for you liability for the data all products you, o You acknowledge ur convenience.
-By accepting and op a or its transmission to you and that you r your Subcontractors, may generate license to use the information solely in connection with your work on the
+request and for you liability for the data all products you, on You acknowledge project captioned a or convenience.
+By accepting and opening or its transmission to you and that you are your Subcontractors, may generate with that you have a limited non-exclusive licerabove, and that Kluber retains all rights, in nse to use the information solely in connection with your work on th

 Acknowledged by: (Printed Name) (Signature)

-Company: (Finited Name) (Signature)
+Company:

 Date: Email:

-as such, contain gr diffusers and sprin raphic information for column grid, wa kler heads where indicated on Bid Do ors' use as backgrounds for shop drawings and as-built drawings, and, ls, floors, stairs, doors, windows, room numbers, ceiling grid, lights, cuments.
-Plans do not contain title blocks, keynotes, schedules, mbols, circuit numbers and home runs, plumbing equipment, piping
+as such, contain gr diffusers and sprin aphic information for column grid, walls, f kler heads where indicated on Bid Docum use as backgrounds for shop drawings and as-built drawings, and loors, stairs, doors, windows, room numbers, ceiling grid, lights, ents.
+Plans do not contain title blocks, keynotes, schedules, eds. circuit numbers and home runs, plumbing equipment, piping

-runs and riser diagrams, and architectural/engineering text and details.
+mechanical ductwork and equipment, electrical device symbols, circuit numbers and home runs, plumbing equipment, piping runs and riser diagrams, and architectural/engineering text and details.
 Plans depict entire floors and are not formatted, partial plans as depicted in the Bidding Documents.
 Files are provided in R2013 .DWG format.)